Eppo-exp/eppo-docs/docs/guides/running-clustered-experiments.md

 by the number of users (the assignment unit).
 Therefore, to specify AOV as a ratio metric, the numerator is the sum of revenue, and the denominator is the count of orders.

-## Example 2: Calculating a User level Conversion Rate in a Company-Randomized Experiment
+## Example 2: Calculating a User-Level Conversion Rate in a Company-Randomized Experiment

 Another helpful example is calculating a user-level conversion rate in an experiment that is randomized at the company level rather than the user level.
 This example is similar